|Blade material:||High carbon steel|

 |Handle material:||Rosewood and aluminium at rivet|

-- To make it more effective, a guard is kept at the integral part of bolster to prevent slipping of hands and make the user fully secure.
+To make it more effective, a guard is kept at the integral part of bolster to prevent slipping of hands and make the grip fully secured.

 Two small knives namely Karda & Chakmak are also a part of this khukuri.
 Karda is the sharp small knife which can be used to cut small woods, dig holes, skinning out animals.
 Similarly, we have Chakmak that can be used for honing the blade and produce sparks for fire.